Day 1: Arrive in Kathmandu (1300 m / 4264 ft):

 Day 20: Lukla - Kathmandu

 We fly back to Kathmandu after our long mountain journey.
 The early morning flight drops us at Kathmandu.
 You can rest and relax throughout the day in your hotel.
 If get interested to take some gifts home from Nepal for friends and relatives, visit to some nearby shops or venture out in Thamel for typical Nepalese goods which can be assisted by our guides or you can do it yourself too.
 If you want to explore any other areas of Kathmandu take the time to do that today!
-To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge where we can pick our meal from their carefully crafted menu that offer a wide range of choices.
+To celebrate the successful completion of our journey, we will have a farewell dinner in the evening.

 Day 21: Farewell Friend